Jonathan Jackson (actor): Acting

 In December 1999, Newsweek magazine reported Jackson was likely to be taking on the role of Anakin Skywalker in Star Wars: Episode II – Attack of the Clones.
 However, he was soon dropped from the running, and publications speculated the prior publicity had hurt his chances due to creator George Lucas' preference for privacy.
 Jackson continued his film career in 2000 with the independent film True Rights and the ABC television movie Trapped in a Purple Haze.
 Jackson also wrote and directed a short film with his brother Richard entitled Crystal Clear, which won Best Dramatic Short Film and the Coen Brothers Award for Duo-Filmmaking at the Brooklyn Film Festival.
 In 2002, Jackson played one of his most well-known film roles as Jesse Tuck in Tuck Everlasting, which he filmed simultaneously with Insomnia.
 In 2004, Jackson filmed Dirty Dancing: Havana Nights, and Riding the Bullet.
 From 2008 through 2009, he had a recurring role as Kyle Reese in the hit Fox TV show Terminator: The Sarah Connor Chronicles, playing the father of John Connor before the show was cancelled.

 On September 29, 2009, it was announced that Jackson would return to General Hospital on October 27 to reprise the role of Lucky Spencer.
 In 2011, Jackson won his fourth Daytime Emmy and first Outstanding Supporting Actor Award.
 On November 7, 2011, it was announced that Jackson had decided to leave General Hospital and his final airdate was on December 23, 2011.
 His character is not planned to be recast or killed off, leaving the door open for Jackson to return with the show in the future.
 In 2012, Jackson won his fifth Daytime Emmy and second consecutive win for Outstanding Supporting Actor in a Drama Series.

 In 2012, he got the role of singer-songwriter Avery Barkley in the ABC drama Nashville.
-Along with the rest of the cast, Jonathan sang and played the guitar himself on the series.
+Along with the rest of the cast, Jackson sang and played the guitar himself on the series.

+On June 25, 2024, it was announced Jackson would return to General Hospital in the summer for a long run.